rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint1.md

 - To create a button on the GUI, you can edit the `src/control_station.py` script, and use the block of code under “User Buttons” as a guide.
 - Consider utilizing the status message bar at the bottom of the GUI window to provide instructions or using it for your own debug purpose.

-Collect for report:
+{: .required_for_report }
-- Teach your robot to cycle swapping blocks at locations (-100, 225) and (100, 225) through an intermediate location at (250,75).
+1) Teach your robot to cycle swapping blocks at locations (-100, 225) and (100, 225) through an intermediate location at (250,75).
 Coordinates are in mm, relative to the world frame.
-See [the board diagram](/docs/armlab/checkpoints#board).
+See [the board diagram](/docs/armlab/checkpoints#board). <br>
-- Report how many times you can cycle (if you can do 10, feel free to stop) and include a plot of joint angles over time for 1 cycle.
-Hint: Use [`ros2 bag`](https://github.com/ros2/rosbag2) to record the `/rx200/joint_states` topic.
+2) Report how many times you can cycle (if you can do 10, feel free to stop) and include a plot of joint angles over time for 1 cycle.
+Hint: Use [`ros2 bag`](https://github.com/ros2/rosbag2) to record the `/rx200/joint_states` topic. <br><br>
-- **Optional:** include a 3D plot of the end effector position by sending recorded joint angles through your FK equations.
+**Optional:** include a 3D plot of the end effector position by sending recorded joint angles through your FK equations.

 {: .sanity_check}
 Anyone using your control station should be able to manually move the arm and record waypoints by clicking on your GUI.
 After recording, they should also be able to execute the path-following feature through the GUI interface.
 Successfully accomplishing this indicates that you have completed task 1.3.